niplav/site/filepunk.md

 3c3
 < actually are problems in advanced AI systems, and I will
 ---
 > actually are problems in advanced AI systems.
-I will 7a8,12
+We will 7a8,12
 > In some sense a reward-tampering AI system, across ~all reward
 > functions, does the same thing: it intervenes "as closely as